wbamberg/idl-reference/docs/nsIDownloadManager.md

 the parameter of which will be an nsIDownload object, or null if none exists
 with the provided GUID.

-@param aGUID The unique GUID of the download.
-@param aCallback The callback to invoke with the result of the search.

 #### Parameters ####